 Users of genetic resources have to be able to show where necessary that they have applied due diligence in fulfilling their benefit-sharing obligations stemming from access to these resources.
 Article 4 of the EU Regulation describes which information users need to seek, keep and transfer in order to comply with the due diligence obligation.
 This includes formal documentation from the country where you acquired the genetic resources and information about the genetic resources accessed, the time and place of access and the ways in which the resource may be used.

-Users acquiring plant genetic resources for food and agriculture (PGRFA) from the multilateral system (MLS) of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) as listed in Annex I to the ITPGRFA are not covered by the EU Regulation.
+Users acquiring plant genetic resources for food and agriculture (PGRFA) that are listed in Annex I to the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) and have been placed in the multilateral system (MLS) of the ITPGRFA are not covered by the EU Regulation.
 This exchange will always be on the basis of the standard material transfer agreement (SMTA) of the MLS.

 On the basis of their sovereign rights, countries can determine how access to their genetic resources is organised.
 A country can opt to apply the (conditions of the) SMTA to its PGRFA.
 It may then determine that PGRFA under its management and control and in the public domain, which are not listed in Annex I to the ITPGRFA, will also be subject to the terms and conditions of the SMTA for the purposes set out under the ITPGRFA.
 When users acquire PGRFA from a Party to the Nagoya Protocol that applies the SMTA for its PGRFA in this way, even for material not listed in the Annex, they shall be considered to have exercised due diligence.